wfgoh/MontyHall/README.md

 **Hypothesis**</br>
 A simple solution proposed by Vos Savant saying that your chances of winning the car is 0.67 or 2/3 if you switch, while it is 0.33 or 1/3 if you stick to your initial choice.
 Also, it is not fifty-fifty.
-If you initially pick door 1:</br>
+Say if you initially pick door 1:

 | Behind door 1 | Behind door 2 | Behind door 3 | Result if staying at door 1 |	Result if switching to the door offered |
 | ------------- | ------------- | --------------| --------------------------- | --------------------------------------- |
 | Car           | Goat          | Goat          | Wins car                    | Wins goat                               |